-Do you want to know how to transfer photos from iPhone to Windows 10 PC?
+Do you want to know how to transfer photos from iPhone to PC running Windows 10?
 Not every iPhone owner has a full-fledged Apple setup.
 A lot of first time Apple users start with the iPhone and later on adapt to the other Apple ecosystems like the Macintosh computers, iPads, iPods etc. Windows PC and iPhone user – this happens to be a very common combination.

 Since iOS ecosystem is more restricted and protected, a new user from scratch or transferee from Android might find transferring photos from an iPhone to a PC running Windows 10 very difficult.
-We have explained the steps to transfer photos from iPhone to Windows 10.
+We have explained the methods below to easily transfer photos from iPhone to PC.

 Install iTunes on your PC to Transfer Photos from iPhone or iPad

-You can transfer the photos without having iTunes on your computer, however, we would recommend you still install iTunes on your PC.
+You can transfer the photos without having iTunes on your computer, however, we would recommend you still install iTunes on your Windows 10 PC.

 The first and foremost step for an iPhone owner who has a Windows 10 PC is to install iTunes on their computer. iTunes is an Apple proprietary software and it is available on the Apple website for free.
 Head over to www.apple.com/itunes and download the iTunes software.
 After the download completes, double click on the executable installer file.